edhendoschem/UoL_Photonics/Tutorials/Python/Cython.md

 ## When to use Cython? <a name="when"></a>
-When your code is running slowly the first step is to check which part can be improved, whether you can avoid loops and change your arrays to numpy arrays.
-In order to help you determine where the code might be slow you can install line_profiler with `pip install line_profiler`
+When your code is running slowly the first step is to check which part can be improved, whether you can avoid loops and change your arrays to numpy arrays or implement better algorithms.
+If afterwards the performance is insatisfactory the we can use cProfile to help determine what parts of the code are slow and then convert it to a C extension using cython.

 If you have a problem that requires extensive use of loops, or computations using the same type of elements (i.e. numbers only).